Bid McPhee: Major League Baseball career

 Making his major league debut on May 2, 1882, the 22-year-old McPhee had a batting average of just .228, but he led the league in several fielding categories, including putouts and fielding percentage.
 With McPhee in the lineup for 78 out of their 80 games, the Red Stockings won the inaugural AA championship.
 McPhee was the only starting second baseman Cincinnati had for the first 18 seasons of its existence, accompanying the team to the National League in 1890, when they became the Cincinnati Reds.
 In last two seasons of his career, he was the oldest player in the major leagues.

-Over 18 years, McPhee batted .272, hit 53 home runs, hit 189 triples, scored 1,684 runs, had 1,072 runs batted in, and stole 568 bases.
+Over 18 years, McPhee batted .272, hit 53 home runs, hit 189 triples, scored 1,684 runs, had 1,072 runs batted in, and stole 568 bases (this number however is noted by the fact that statistics for McPhee's first four seasons did not include stolen bases, and from 1886 until 1898, the American Association counted stolen bases if a runner happened to go from first base to third base on a single or advanced a base on an out).
 He had ten 100-plus seasons in runs scored and regularly led the league in many defensive categories despite playing without a glove for the first 14 years of his career.
 Without the benefit of the padding provided by fielding gloves, McPhee toughened his hands by soaking them in salt water.

 Shortly after retiring as a player in 1899, McPhee rejoined the Reds as a manager.
 At the team's helm for 1901 and part of 1902, he posted 79 wins and 124 losses for a .389 winning percentage.